hishamhaniffa/candle-service/readme.md

-# App - candle serice
+# App - candle service

 # Server
 Writted in nodejs with express for API out.
 Using redis for cache and websocket client to read stream data